LVelkei/LVelkei/README.md

 - 👋 Hi, I’m @LVelkei, Laszlo Velkei from Nagykáta, Hungary.
 - 👀 I’m interested in coding and graphics design.
+I have experience in CorelDraw, Adobe InDesign, Photoshop, Illustrator.
-- 🌱 I’m currently learning HTML, CSS, JavaScript, Python.
+- 🌱 I’m currently learning HTML, CSS, JavaScript, Python, Blender.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: lvelkeiofficial@gmail.com